avinetworks/sdk/python/avi/sdk/README.md

 # Avi API SDK and Utilities

-Avi API SDKis a Python Package that provides APIs to communicate with Avi Controller’s REST APIs.
+Avi API SDK is a Python Package that provides APIs to communicate with Avi Controller’s REST APIs.
 It extends Python’s Request Library’s Session Class and provides utilities to simplify integration with Avi Controller.